Hurt Village (play): Act Two

 Cornbread and Buggy are outside waiting for someone.
 Ebony runs over with Tony C and begins to vomit.
 Tony C is criticizing Ebony for how he handled his gun and got blood on Tony C's shoes.
 Buggy asks where Skillet is and Tony C responds saying he knows about their business selling drugs on his territory.
 Ebony tells them Skillet is dead.
 Tony C says he wants the money Cornbread and Buggy made selling on his territory.
 Buggy strangles Tony C close to death.
-Eventually, he lets go and Cornbread, Buggy, and Ebony run away leaving Tony C by himself as the police come.
+Eventually, he lets go and Cornbread, Buggy, and Ebony run away leaving Tony C alone as the police come.

 Toyia forcefully knocks on the door to Big Mama's apartment.
 Crank lets her in and Toyia says Cornbread is in jail and she needs to bail him out.
-She explains that Skillet is dead and there was a confrontation with Tony C. Cornbread got arrested with drugs on him.
+She explains that Skillet is dead and there was a confrontation with Tony C. Cornbread was arrested with drugs on him.
 Toyia asks Crank to hold the rest of the drugs while she figures out what to do.
 She's scared Tony C is going to search through her apartment or come after her and her baby.
 Crank refuses to take the drugs but ends up holding it.

 Crank is alone in the apartment watching the news.
 She becomes overwhelmed and smokes the product Toyia left with her.

 Buggy is in the apartment as Crank and Cookie enter fighting.
 Cookie would not say the pledge of allegiance in class and Crank begins to threaten to beat her.
 Buggy intervenes trying to protect Cookie.
 Crank grabs an extension cord and as she grabbing Cookie's clothes they see a bloodstain on the back of her skirt.
 Cookie leaves and Buggy confronts Crank for smoking crack again.
 Crank reprimands Buggy for being absent from Cookie's life but ends up asking him to take Cookie.
 Buggy says he is sick and has to leave.

 Cookie is sitting outside of the apartment.
 Buggy comes to join her and teaches her how babies are conceived.
 They talk about Cookie's school where she is the only student of color and Buggy talks about being the only soldier of color in his unit.
 Cookie realizes Buggy is leaving for good.
 They talk about traveling and while Cookie is talking Buggy reads a graffiti on the wall that says “the house of sorrow” in German.